Maia313/lang-card/README.md

 ### Language learning cards

-English-Deutsch
+`English-Deutsch`

-`guess the meaning of the word then flip the card to see if you were right`
+`Guess the meaning of the word then flip the card to see if you were right`